Blendify/blender-manual/blender_docs/manual/render/workflows/animations.rst

 You can then use Blender's compositor to perform any frame manipulation (post processing).
 You can then use Blender's VSE to load that final image sequence, add an audio track to the animation, and render out to an MPEG format to complete your movie.
-The Frame Sequence approach is a little more complicated and takes more disk space, but gives you more flexibility.
+The Frame Sequence approach is a little more complicated and takes more drive space, but gives you more flexibility.

 Here are some guidelines to help you choose an approach.